TrainWeb.org Facebook Page

 Map: Ba 43 B 4 Topographic Maps

-West of Hanover Street, Total Distribution Services Inc., a division of CSX, operates a bulk materials transfer facility.
-Mass quantities of forest products (wood) are offloaded from trains and transferred onto trucks.
+West of Hanover Street, Total Distribution Services Inc., a division of CSX, operated a bulk materials transfer facility.
+Mass quantities of forest products (wood) were offloaded from trains and transferred onto trucks.
 Note the railcars at center.

 Donaldson Street